bflow/EquityStudioAPI/README.md

 ## Using the API
 **_Summary:_**
-This API offers endpoints for consuming company business and financial data, US Treasury data, and SP&500 data
+This API offers endpoints for consuming company financial data, US Treasury data, and S&P500 data